-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.
+What you must pay when Services that are covered for you you get these services Immunizations There is no coinsurance, Covered Medicare Part B services include: copayment, or deductible for Pneumonia vaccine the pneumonia, influenza, • Flu shots, once each flu season in the fall and winter, Hepatitis B, and COVID-19 vaccines. with additional flu shots if medically necessary • Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B • COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.